MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/ifthenelse-statement.md

 ## Remarks

-You can use the single-line form (first syntax) for short, simple tests.
+Use the single-line form (first syntax) for short, simple tests.
 However, the block form (second syntax) provides more structure and flexibility than the single-line form and is usually easier to read, maintain, and debug.

 > [!NOTE]
 > With the single-line form, it is possible to have multiple statements executed as the result of an **If...Then** decision.
 All statements must be on the same line and separated by colons, as in the following statement: